zemingd/HybridPool4Mixup/README.md

-Implementaion of Journal of Systems and Software (JSS 2024) paper: On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing [[arxiv]](https://arxiv.org/abs/2210.03123).
+Implementation of Journal of Systems and Software (JSS 2024) paper: On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing [[arxiv]](https://arxiv.org/abs/2210.03123).

 We build this project on the top of [GNN-FakeNews](https://github.com/safe-graph/GNN-FakeNews/tree/main) and [Project_CodeNet](https://github.com/IBM/Project_CodeNet).
 Please refer to these projects for more details.